bluebirz/bluebirz.github.io/_posts/2023-06-04-try-terraform-part-5.md

 ## Import an existing resource

-esources before/without maintaining in our Terraform stacks.
+Resources before/without maintaining in our Terraform stacks.
 Don't worry, we can enlist them into.
 This is called Terraform import.

 Terraform import can only importing resources' states into our state file, so we have to update the `tf` scripts ourselves which is not quite a big deal.